This is the first time I’ve run a full-blown conference for piano teachers, and I have to admit, I’m both hugely excited and slightly terrified!

 Most of our speakers have been guests on my podcast, and I’ve already seen them in action at other events.
 We’ve worked with them to curate topics that are both aligned with their passion and guaranteed to inspire and motivate.

 You get to see everything — no need to choose between two great presentations at PPL.

 Curious about the speaker lineup?
 Check them out here.

 One of the biggest missing pieces when it comes to training and conferences directed at becoming a better independent music teacher is giving teachers actionable skills in business and marketing.

 Even music performance and pedagogy courses at many universities around the world neglect this vital aspect of becoming a professional teacher.
 And yet, it’s one of the most critical factors affecting music teachers.

 Let’s face it: if you’ve got no students, or you run out of money, then you haven’t got a studio!

-Not all teachers want to grow big, hire other teachers and build their own music school, but we can all do with some tips about effective marketing, making sure we have a steady stream of new enquiries and keeping our retention high.
+Not all teachers want to grow big, hire other teachers and build their own music school.
+However, we can all do with some tips about effective marketing.
+Let’s make sure we have a steady stream of new inquiries and keep our retention high.

 And they’re precisely the kinds of topics we’ll be exploring at PPL2020.